 Psychedelic therapies are still under legal research in many countries like in USA.
 People interested should talk to qualified doctors and not random doctors who don’t know what they are talking about.
 Psychedelic therapies are legally prescribed in very few countries in 2020 but slowly become more available.
 These therapies are complex with serious risks and not advisable to everyone.
 Focusing therapy and psychedelic therapies can be used together to get much better results.
 This book has some info “Psychedelic Psychotherapy-R. Coleman” More information are available on https://maps.org.

-There are Ketamine clinics in USA, Canada and a clinic in UK showing great results for people with deep depression or PTSD and getting poor results with SSRI but Ketamine has some risks too.
+I made a list of Ketamine Clinics in America & Europe.
+Ketamine therapies show good improvements with many people that have deep depression or PTSD and with people getting poor results with SSRI.
+Ketamine has some risks too.
 Ketamine clinics should do focusing therapy at the same time.
 If they don’t offer that and just let people have a nice trip alone, they miss an opportunity to have much better results to relieve depression and trauma much deeper and faster.
 It’s not professional to treat mental health with a ketamine infusion and a “see you next time”.
 Find what is right for you.
 It’s possible to find Ketamine Assisted Psychotherapy (KAP).
 Ketamine can help some people with bipolar disorder but not always.
 Ketamine for OCD. – Ketamine danger.
 A lot of people with trauma will be called Bipolar by some doctors.
 Many doctors put a lot of things under the label Bipolar disorder.
 Some people diagnosed with Bipolar disorder cannot find help with meditation but some can heal their trauma and heal from that diagnosed Bipolar disorder that is very different from other types of Bipolar disorder.
 Heavy Trauma and anxiety disorder can wear out the mind and cause a lot of mental issues.